alexchristy/wazuh-pipeline/README.md

     docker build --no-cache -f Dockerfile.{auto or live} -t local-wazuh-pipeline-image .
     ```

-    > Choose the `.live` image if you are trying to debug the container.
+    > Choose the `.live` image if you are trying to debug the container or interact with the configured Wazuh manager.

 4. Run docker container.